Logistic Regression Model for Differentially-Private Matrix Masked Data: Real data analysis

 For the logistic regression, the response variable $y$ represents an individual’s hypertension status (Yes/No).
 Gender and race are binary covariates, where we set gender = 1 to indicate female and race = 1 to indicate Black or African American.
 To ensure comparability between the continuous and binary covariates, the age variable was scaled to a range between $0$ and $1$.
 Given that the actual ages in the dataset range from 18 to 88 years, we applied the transformation $x_{age}=(age-18)/70$ and used it as a covariate in the logistic model.

-We first performed logistic regression analysis on the raw dataset ($\sigma=0$), and to establish a baseline for scenarios without privacy protection, we compared the least squares (LS) estimates to standard maximum likelihood estimates (MLE) on this raw data.
-Next, we generated pseudo-datasets by adding noise at three levels ($\sigma=1$, $\sigma=2$ and $\sigma=3$) after applying random matrix masking following \eqref{eq:TM2.noise}.
-Logistic regression was then performed on these pseudo-datasets using our corrected least squares (cLS) estimator.
+We first performed logistic regression analysis on the raw dataset ($\varepsilon=\infty$, i.e., $\sigma_x = \sigma_y=0$), and to establish a baseline for scenarios without privacy protection, we compared the least squares (LS) estimates to standard maximum likelihood estimates (MLE) on this raw data.
+Next, we generated pseudo-datasets by adding noise at three levels after applying random matrix masking following \eqref{eq:TM2.noise}.
+Since we scaled the age variable resulting in the same range of [0,1] for all the covariates and response for raw data set, we set $\sigma_x = \sigma_y = \sigma$, and chose the value of $\sigma$ to achieve $(\varepsilon,0.01)$-DP as described in Section~\ref{sec:priv_level_sigma}.
+For $\varepsilon \in\{5, 1, 0.5\}$, the corresponding value for $\sigma$ is $\{0.59, 1.33, 1.87\}$.

+Logistic regression was then performed on these pseudo-datasets using our corrected least squaress (cLS) estimator.
 Comparing the baseline results from the raw data to the cLS results on pseudo-datasets demonstrates the potential impact of privacy-protection mechanisms on analysis outcomes.
 It is important to note that standard MLE estimates for logistic regression cannot be applied to the pseudo-datasets because the binary response variable $y$ becomes real-valued due to the noise addition and matrix masking procedures.